 Third Battle of Ypres (31 July to 6 November 1917, also known as the Battle of Passchendaele)

+To the north east of Ypres, plans went less well for the Allies.
 British and Commonwealth forces were pursuing an ambitious goal: to break through the German lines to reach the Belgian coast and neutralise the U-boats that threatened British supply lines.
 However, the campaign coincided with the wettest summer for a century, turning the battlefield into a sea of mud.
+In October 1917 the area was drenched with rain – for a month.
+Conditions for the troops were appalling.
+Trench foot was common on both sides.

 The Battle of the Somme (1 July and 18 November 1916)